Set include path

 } catch(std::exception& ex) {

-// Critical: always cleanup on error
+// Critical: clean up pointers on error

 checkClose_file(dsA, dstmp);